andrewrichardson701/Stockbase/README.md

 - [x] Allow the editing of all optic attributes in the admin section.
 - [x] Make a way of importing a spreadsheet, including a template sheet (csv) for optics and normal stock.
 - [x] Format the output of the spreadsheet import for optics.
+- [x] Add a version checker, prompting when out of date and by how many releases
 - [ ] Add pagination to the changelog.php page
 - [ ] Add option to link optics to site / area / shelf, not only the site
 - [ ] Cable stock auditing